 7. Water Temperature

 Plants are hugely effected in higher temperature, specially carpeting plants.
 They will melt easily.
 So if you are living in a comparatively hot zone, think about getting a chiller to keep constant 78 F or below temperature.
 If you are living in a cold zone and temperature drops below 68 F, go for a good heater to keep it within the range.
+You need a good thermometer as well to watch the temperature closely.

 Tips For Better Success Rate with Low-Tech Carpet